oracle/truffleruby/doc/user/installing-libssl.md

 apt-get install libssl-dev
 ```

-We recommend `libssl-dev` instead of `libssl1.0.0`, even though we aren't using
-it for development because the latter doesn't seem to put the shared library in
-a place where we can find it.

 After installing GraalVM and Ruby you will need to rebuild `openssl` for the
 version in Ubuntu - run `lib/truffle/post_install_hook.sh`.
 Make sure you run
 it with TruffleRuby on your `$PATH`.